Getting Started with OpenHands

 search_widgets

 function in ./app.py is doing a case-sensitive search.
-Please make it case-insensitive.
+Make it case-insensitive.

-It often helps to do test-driven development when bugfixing with an agent.
-You can ask the agent to write a new test, and then iterate until it fixes the bug:
+For bug fixing, test-driven development can be really useful.
+You can ask the agent to write a new test and iterate until the bug is fixed:

 The